 Tranche II: sites designated in 2016

 Utopia supports one of only two regional examples of fragile sponge, coral and anemone communities.
 Over 15 species of sponge have been recorded with many more yet to be identified.
-Named after the tope shark, this site is an important pupping grounds for this species.
+Named after the tope shark, this site is thought to be an important pupping grounds for this species.

 Sand and gravel beds form important habitats for undulate and blonde rays, flatfish, tope sharks, sand eels and commercially important cod and bass.
 Ross worms form biogenic reefs which shelter a variety of smaller animals and juveniles.
 The whole site is extremely diverse, and thought to be one of the most species rich areas in the South East.